Spanish airlift of 1936: Operational achievements

-The dynamics of troops transport is highly unclear.
-Before the first German Junkers joined the airlift, planes available to the Nationalists might have carried few hundred men.
-In July, during 102 round-trips there were 837 men transported.
-One author claims that once the Germans and Italians joined the operation, until August 5, there were 1,500 men transported.
-According to one scholar “by the week of 10–16 August”, German planes alone carried 2,853 soldiers and 7.9 tons of equipment, but another one claims that “fifteen thousand men crossed in ten days”.
-A popular synthesis maintains vaguely that “in just a few weeks, over 13,000 soldiers had crossed the Strait of Gibraltar”.
-Another historian claims that by middle of August there were already 15,000 troops on the peninsula, while one more author writes that 15,000 had been flown by the end of August.
+Another historian claims that by the middle of August there were already 15,000 troops on the peninsula, while another author writes that 15,000 had been flown by the end of August.
 These estimates imply an extraordinarily high daily average and suggest that during some 40 days of September and October there were only a few thousand flown.
 Other works do not confirm that the airlift became much less intense after August.
-German data suggests a fairly stable rate of transport.
+German data suggest a fairly stable rate of transport.
 One source claims that in August there were 6,543 men flown during 353 missions, while in September the respective figures were 5,455 and 324.
 However, these figures are for Moroccan troops only.
-Some amateur sources provide monthly figures of 2,063 men (July), 8,453 (August), 9,732 (September) and 2,300 (October), with the total of some 23,000 men flown; for materiel the figures are 0 (July), 104 tons (August), 240 tons (September) and 17 tons (October).
+(Note: Another author claims that the Germans carried 7,350 men up to the end of August, 5,455 in September and 1,157 in October.
+Some amateur sources provide monthly figures of 2,063 men (July), 8,453 (August), 9,732 (September) and 2,300 (October), with the total of some 23,000 men flown; for materiel the figures are 0 (July), 104 tonnes (August), 240 tonnes (September) and 17 tonnes (October).)